Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Type 3: Curly Hair

-The difference between wavy and curly is largely subjective.
-However, type 3 hair is usually full of springy curls that are easier to style.
 Like other hair types, it has three subcategories, ranging from type 3A to type 3C.

 Type 3A hair is loosely curled, with a flowing curly pattern when it grows longer.
 Type 3B hair is tight and springy, with a closer curl type.
-Finally, type 3C hair has an S-shaped or Z-shaped curl that straightens when pulled on but jumps back to its naturally curly shape when it’s released.
+Finally, type 3C hair has an S-shaped or corkscrew curl that straightens when pulled on but jumps back to its naturally curly shape when it’s released.

 Type 4: Coily Hair